luau-lang/rfcs/docs/syntax-shorthand-field-init.md

 return table.freeze(module)
 ```
+Using this method, you lose localization of exported variables, which for example may have a
-Using this method, the name of the returned table needs to be written (2 + n) times, where n is the
+negative impact on performance.
+Furthermore, the name of the returned table needs to be written
-number of variables you export.
-Every exported variable also needs to be written at least one or
+(2 + n) times, where n is the number of variables you export.
+Every exported variable also needs to
-three times.
-Potentially three times because you may need to localize exported variables before
+be written at least one or three times.
+Potentially three times because you may need to localize
-adding them to the returned table.
+exported variables before adding them to the returned table.
 An example of this would be the following.
 ```lua
 local module = {}